dragonflydb/dragonfly-operator/README.md

 ### Configuring instance authentication

-To add authentication to the dragonfly pods, you either set the `DFLY_PASSWORD` environment variable, or add the `--requirepass` argument.
+To add authentication to the dragonfly pods, you either set the `DFLY_requirepass` environment variable, or add the `--requirepass` argument.

 ### Deleting a Dragonfly instance